cassyojr/TruckControl/README.md

 Download or clone the project

+Make sure that you have the .\SQLEXPRESS on your local machine, or change the "appsettings.json" file on the "Infrastructure" project to point to your SQL Server host.

 Open the project on VS Code or Visual Studio 2019

 Use Nuget Package Manager Console